mikkirourke/wait-for-tcp-port/README.md

 #### Return value
 Returns an object
-  - `errors` indicates the number of instances for which errors occurred while scanning ssh ports
+  - `errors` indicates the number of instances for which errors occurred while scanning the ports
   - `servers` an array of objects corresponding to each instance
     - `ip` the ip or dns of the server.
     - `port` the port checked to be opened.
     - `tries` the number of tries to scan the ports.
 This field is used in tests.
-    - `status`: can be 'open' or 'error'.
+    - `status` can be 'open' or 'error'.
-    - `error` : is the error that occurred.
+    - `error`  is the error that occurred.
 This field is present only if status is 'error'.